 Taryn Noelle Cassella (visual artist; Canada) decided to sculpt in marble; a new, tiring but rewarding experience for her.
 One piece, seemingly simple, impressed everybody.
 Two beams of marble lean on each other and seem to have a perfect match.
 This triggers the viewer contemplating on whether one piece has a female and the other a male form.
 Taryn made also some paintings.

-Paul Godwin (USA) and Miguel Angel Noya (Venezuela) are both composer and musician.
-They together form DOGON (www.dogonsound.com) and focus on electronic music in which they include voices and sounds from their surroundings.
-They composed and presented an “Acousmatic Environment” entitled: I'm the Size of What I See.
-For this composition they mixed in their music the voices of fellow residents and a Swiss Air announcer, as well as the praying of members and pastor of the Santa Maria church of Evoramonte during a procession.
-See their slideshow for an impression.
+Paul Godwin (USA) and Miguel Angel Noya (Venezuela) are both composer and musician, and together they form DOGON (www.dogonsound.com).
+They focus on electronic music in which voices and sounds from their surroundings are included.
+They composed and presented an “acousmatic environment” entitled: I'm the Size of What I See.
+For this composition they mixed their music with the voices of fellow residents and a Swiss Air announcer, as well as the praying of members and pastor of the Santa Maria church of Evoramonte during a procession.
+See the slideshow for an impression.

 They also used texts of Fernando Pessoa from "The Book of Disquiet“.

-András Kecskés (Hungary) did a great discovery: painting on marble sheets instead of on canvas has great potential for him.
-He started with trials, but soon he could optimally make use of the material: the scars from the sawing machine, the irregularity of the coloured veins and the rough sides of the slabs.
+András Kecskés (Hungary) discovered that painting on marble sheets instead of on canvas has great potential for him.
+He started with trials and learned to use of specific properties of the material: the scars from the sawing machine, the irregularity of the coloured veins and the rough sides of the slabs.
 He created some 40 works, most of them being half-abstract landscapes painted in a restricted colour spectrum.
 Not just the originality of the material, but even more the artistic quality was obvious.